una-dinosauria/stacked-quantizers/README.md

 If you find this code useful, please consider citing our paper:

-Martinez, Julieta, Holger H. Hoos, and James J. Little.: *Stacked Quantizers for Compositional Vector Compression.* arXiv preprint arXiv:1411.2173 (2014).
+Julieta Martinez, Holger H. Hoos, and James J. Little.: *Stacked Quantizers for Compositional Vector Compression.* arXiv preprint arXiv:1411.2173 (2014).

 ### Acknowledgements